shtewari23/github/README.md

 ## Components

-###Home: The main component that contains the user profile section, search and sort functionality, and the repository list with pagination controls.
+Home: The main component that contains the user profile section, search and sort functionality, and the repository list with pagination controlsUtility Functions
-###Utility Functions
 fetchRepositories: Fetches the list of repositories from GitHub.
 handleSearch: Filters the repositories based on the search term.
 handleSort: Sorts the repositories based on the selected sort option.